-Now, here’s the thingI’m not here to criticize backpacking.
-It’s totally cool, and I actually gave it a try myself back in 2016 when I started traveling solo and I continued doing so the following year, but you know what?
+Now, here’s the thing—I’m not here to criticize backpacking.
+It’s totally cool, and I actually gave it a try myself back in 2016 when I started travelling solo and I continued doing so the following year, but you know what?
 It just didn’t click with me.
-It never became my preferred way of traveling.
+It never became my preferred way of travelling.

-So, in this blog post, I want to share my perspective and explain why backpacking isn’t my cup of tea.
+So, in this blog post, I want to share my perspective and explain why backpacking isn’t my favourite way to explore the world.

-Reason #1: I don’t like traveling on a tight budget.
+Reason #1: I don’t like travelling on a tight budget.

 Let’s be real here: saving up for travel can be quite a challenge, especially for ordinary people like me.
 I make sacrifices and cut back on certain things to put money aside for my dream destinations, but once I’ve saved enough, I want to have a blast on my trip where I can make the most of my adventure without constantly stressing about how much money is left.
 I don’t want a “tight budget” to hold me back from fully experiencing all the amazing things a place has to offer.
 Sure, I keep an eye on my spending, but I don’t want to stress about every penny or miss out on memorable moments that could make my trip truly amazing.